quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ## ProtocolEventBody extension

-We extend the `$ProtocolEventBody` extension point defined in [QLOG-MAIN] with the QUIC protocol events defined in this document.
+We extend the `$ProtocolEventBody` extension point defined in
+{{QLOG-MAIN}} with the QUIC protocol events defined in this document.

 ~~~ cddl
 QuicEvents = ConnectivityServerListening /